Last Updated on

 As “cultural appropriation” gets more attention these days, it makes sense for everyone to understand how to respectfully explore Native American cultures and history.
 This is not a time to buy a cheap feathered headdress and dance around whooping and hollering.
 This type of activity displays a horrific misunderstanding about the richness of tribal culture and a gross disrespect to the histories and cultures that you should want to learn about during Native American Heritage Month.

-Try out and the American Indian craft or project with your family.
+Try out and the American Indian craft or project with your family, for example, learn how to make a traditional dream catcher.
 The Internet holds a wealth of different options on both craft sites and educational portals.
 This makes it simple for you to find something age-appropriate to do with your children.
 Some options may include stitching leather, stringing or sowing with beads, weaving, basketry, or making very simple drums.

 Research a unique recipe from a tribe in your home state to cook up and eat for dinner or a snack.
 While some of the more traditional meals may be beyond your ability to create, you can still pick and choose from ingredients used and try out new options that everyone can enjoy.